RommelTJ/UML_and_OOD/02_TraditionalAndAgileSoftwareDevelopment/Traditional_and_Agile_Software_Development.md

 * Good choice for projects with uncertain factors that expect change
 * Agile is not a methodology.
 It's a way of thinking.
   * Scrum and Kanban are methodologies that implement the Agile approach.

+## Waterfall or Agile

+* Both have their place
+* If level of uncertainty is high, choose Agile
+* Otherwise, choose waterfall